NativeScript/docs-v8/plugins/plugin-workspace-guide.md

 nx migrate --run-migrations=migrations.json
 ```

 Your plugin workspace will now be up to date regarding various configurations, settings and core dependencies.
-Depending on other customizations you made there may be other subtle things to adjust on your own.
+Depending on other customizations you made there may be other things to adjust on your own.

-After running migrations you can always _delete_ the `migrations.json` folder as it will no longer be used.
-A `migrations.json` file is always generated if migrations are available to run and after applied you no longer need that file.
+After running migrations you can always _delete_ the `migrations.json` file as it will no longer be used.
+A `migrations.json` file is always generated if migrations are available to run.
+After applied, you no longer need the file.

 ### Migration 3.0.0 (Released March 8, 2022)